Last Updated on

 Almost all of the below tweaks will be done with Registry Editor.
 That’s why you should make a backup of this file – in case things get messy.

-Since, under Nagle’s Algorithm, TCP data packets have to wait at the sender’s end until they get full inputs, this can be inadvertently cause a significant lag.
+Since, under Nagle’s Algorithm, TCP data packets have to wait at the sender’s end until they get full inputs, this can inadvertently cause a significant lag.

 Since Nagle’s Algo is enabled by default in Windows, you can reduce lag during online games, by disabling it.